xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 transformation of the various economic sectors.
 These are, respectively, :

-1)  PRIMARY SECTOR
+1. PRIMARY SECTOR\
 The processes of extraction of raw materials which regard mining, electricity, agriculture (the most important sector), fishing and hunting

-3)  SECONDARY SECTOR
+3. SECONDARY SECTOR\
 The transformation of raw materials into tangible goods; includes heavy industry and manufacturing industry (includes handicraft and follows a factorial system)

-4)  TERTIARY SECTOR
+4. TERTIARY SECTOR\
 This sector regards the distribution of these tangible goods and the production of intangible goods, that is:

-° trade
+	- trade

-° transportation
+	- transportation

-° information
+	- information

-° financial services
+	- financial services

-° social services
+	- social services

-° personal services
+	- personal services

 These structures disgorged into production systems (such as, to name a few, feudalism, trading, and the specialisation of certain areas in